jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 1234 != 'I received: 1234'
     AssertionError: None != 'I received: None'

-  the tests expect the input as part of the message
+  they all expect the input as part of the message

 * I remove the first `return statement`_ then make the second one use an `f-string`_